 So is there a link between artistic endeavour and depression?

 To be honest, I don’t know.
 For those who have suffered from depression, they will know that it is not simply an illness that affects your mood, as most people are led to believe.

-The majority of symptoms of clinical depression are totally physical, which include exhaustion and fatigue, pain in the joints, back pain, headaches, digestive problems, insomnia and dizziness among others.
+The majority of symptoms that people suffer when they experience depression are totally physical, which include exhaustion and fatigue, pain in the joints, back pain, headaches, digestive problems, insomnia and dizziness among others.

-When one suffers from all of these symptoms at the same time, is it any wonder one can feel a bit down in the dumps.
+When one suffers from all of these symptoms at the same time, is it any wonder one can feel a loss of interest and a bit down in the dumps.

 However, when one is suffering from so many symptoms and often struggling to obtain a clear diagnosis, having something to occupy your mind, and time, helps.
 In particular, if the symptoms are so severe that it means not being able to work.

 I think I tend to lean towards the explanation given by Shelley Carson.
 Doing anything creative when you are not feeling well is a positive step in recovering from almost any illness or injury.
 So no, I don’t think depression and creativity should be such overused collocated words.

 But perhaps, though, creativity and recovery should be.

 Having recovered some time ago from a tough time in my life, I am now very well, very busy, and back to working full time.
 This, of course, limits my time to be a creative person.